juliabanerjee/calculator-challenge/README.md

 Potential Improvements:

 - I would like to try modifying the calculator so that numbers and operators are stored in an array.
 This would also make it easier for me to created a delete button in addition to my clear button so that one number could be deleted from a sum instead of clearing the whole display.
+This would require .pop.

+- I would like to eventually turn it into a scientific calculator that could perfom more complex tasks such as finding the square root of a number.

+- I would like to have the whole sum displaying on the screen so the user could see what numbers they had typed.